The Parish Council has a list of volunteers who are willing to help in various ways if you need help during the Coronavirus outbreak.

 Stanton 'Next Door' site has a significant number of neighbours registered so a lot of people are getting messages on a regular basis - please do consider signing up.

-Other social media sites can also be accessed on Facebook - including 'Mill View Stanton', 'Things for Sale and Whats on in Stanton' and 'Stanton Village Community and Neighbourhood Watch'
+Other social media sites can also be accessed on Facebook - including 'Mill View Stanton' and 'Stanton Suffolk Village Group'

 For the latest Government Advice -please visit

 We are a great Community and look forward to happier times later on in the Summer.
 This is not going to be easy but if we all pull together then we will get through this!

 Meetings of the Parish Council during the COVID-19 Emergency

 The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 (“the 2020 Regulations”) came in to force on 4 April.
 Broadly speaking, the 2020 Regulations enable local councils to hold remote meetings (including by video and telephone conferencing) for a specified period until May 2021.
 They also remove the requirement to hold an annual meeting.
 The 2020 Regulations apply to local council meetings, committee and sub-committee meetings in England.
 Separate legislation is anticipated for Wales.